mozilla/glean/docs/user/reference/general/register-custom-pings.md

 For Python, the `pings.yaml` file must be available and loaded at runtime.

-If your project is a script (i.e. just Python files in a directory), you can load the `pings.yaml` before calling `Glean.initialize` using:
+While the Python language bindings do provide a `Glean.register_ping_type` function, if your project is a script (i.e. just Python files in a directory), you can load the `pings.yaml` before calling `Glean.initialize` using:

 ```python
 from glean import load_pings